ganglyimp/MusicChords/README.md

 # MusicChords

-This is a very basic, barebones program that can read in a formatted txt file that contains a list of chord symbols (using lead sheet notation) and calculate what notes belong to each chord.
+This is a very basic, bare-bones program that can read in a formatted txt file that contains a list of chord symbols (using lead sheet notation) and calculate what notes belong to each chord.
 Each note is given a numeric representation in the range from 0 - 11, with C being represented as 0.

 ## Text File Format

 ```
-32 4/4 EbM
+4/4 EbM

 EbM7 - Cm7 -
 Gm7 - - Eb7